simon-larsson/extrakit-learn/README.md

 # extrakit-learn

 Machine learnings components built to extend scikit-learn.
 All components use scikit's [object API](https://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects) to work interchangably with scikit components.
+It is mostly a collection of tools that have been useful for [Kaggle](https://www.kaggle.com) competitions.
+This is not affiliated with scikit-learn in anyway, just inspired by it.

 ## Components
 - **TargetEncoder** - Categorical feature engineering based on target means.